stellar/stellar-core/docs/architecture.md

     rippled's merkle tries, but plays a similar role to the rippled nodestore.

-  - FBA -- "federated byzantine agreement", the component implementing the new consensus algorithm.
+  - SCP -- "Stellar Consensus Protocol", the component implementing the new consensus algorithm.

 Relative to the components in the old rippled, there are a few